benzookapi/shopify-barebone-app-sample/docs/14-bulkoperation.md

 ## Purpose

 The `/bulkoperation` sample imports products, product images, and different numbers of options and variants per product from JSON Lines files.
-It demonstrates two dependent Admin GraphQL bulk mutations: `productCreate` creates products with options and media, then `productVariantsBulkCreate` replaces each initial variant with the variants from a second file.
+It demonstrates two dependent Admin GraphQL bulk mutations: `productCreate` creates products with options and media, then `productVariantsBulkCreate` replaces each initial variant and associates every new variant with one of the created media items.
 It also demonstrates status polling, result URLs, partial-data URLs, and cancellation.

 ## Runtime Locations

 - The embedded browser submits a JSONL file and the selected operation type to the authenticated app endpoint.
 A handle-based variant import also submits the Result data JSONL downloaded from the completed product creation operation.
 - The app server validates product creation records.
-For variant records, it matches each `productHandle` to the product ID returned in the product creation Result data before creating the staged file.
+For variant records, it matches each `productHandle` to the product ID and ordered media IDs returned in the product creation Result data before creating the staged file.
 - The app server uploads the prepared file to Shopify's staged storage and starts, polls, or cancels the selected bulk operation through Admin GraphQL.
 - Shopify processes the JSONL file asynchronously.